 Retry Max Attempts.
-Set how many times a monitor should attempt to monitor the target location before failing.
+Set how many times to try to monitor the watch folder before failing.
 For example, your computer might be monitoring a Windows share, or an SMB folder, but your computer is disconnected from the network.

 Encode while ingest.
 Check to encode TIFO streams from Telestream Pipeline.